Swallowing the Bitter Pill: Simplified Scalable Conformer Generation: Introduction

-\begin{itemize} \item We provide a simple yet effective approach for molecule conformer generation that achieves state-of-the-art performance on standard benchmarks. \item Our approach directly predicts the 3D position of atoms as opposed to torsional angles or other domain-specific variables, providing a simple and scalable training recipe. \item We provide an extensive ablation study to understand what are the critical factors that affect the performance of our proposed {\model} in molecular conformer generation. \end{itemize}
+\begin{itemize} \item We introduce a novel approach for molecular conformer generation that has strong scaling properties and surpasses previous methods by a large margin on standard benchmarks. \item Our approach directly predicts the 3D position of atoms as opposed to domain-specific variables, providing a simple and scalable training recipe. \item {\model} shows that enforcing inductive biases like rotational equivariance or modeling torsional angles is not required for generalization.